 We need to move away from our traditional leadership ideal of the strong leader saving the day by making “the right decision”.

-Leadership in the 21st century and achieving the right results for the organisation is about involving your team, giving your employees the autonomy to make their own decisions (and mistakes) and adding value to this decision-making process with your vast leadership experience.
+Leadership in the 21st century and achieving the right results for the organisation is about involving your team, trusting them, giving your employees the autonomy to make their own decisions (and mistakes) and adding value to this decision-making process with your vast leadership experience.

 It’s about moving from a leadership model that is “lonely at the top” to a collaborative approach, in which leaders might still have the last say, but the decision-making process is a joint one.
 This raises the likelihood that the decision in question is “right”, as it’s informed by the team hive mind.
 It also establishes accountability and commitment within the team, ensuring whatever has been decided will be implemented.